LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-constant-curvature-VAEs.md

 The reconstruction loss (irrespective of the KL divergence/regularisation loss) is a simple [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) value of the angular output.

+### Quick Disclaimer

+For the below results I utilised Claude (the LLM) quite a bit to handle plotting, primarily so I didn't have to: pick out the right angles and put them in the right axis, make sure the colours were consistent, figure out how to make a polar projection with matplotlib (although after I did this, turns out it was actually pretty simple), automating the process so I could re-run it all efficiently, etc.

 ## Results

 Below are some of the results of the training using [mpl-drip](https://pypi.org/project/mpl-drip/) for the colour scheme.
 First let's look at the loss curves of the different methods to see whether we trained them enough.